brindille/brindille-static/README.md

 npm run preview
 ```

-If you used the `-b` param don't forget to navigate to the proper folder in the preview (ex: `http://127.0.0.1:8080/myapp`)
+If you used the `-b` param don't forget to modify this command to open the app from the proper folder in the preview.

 ## Configurations